Least Developed Countries Category

 The list of countries categorized as LDCs is reviewed by the United Nations every three years based on specific procedures.
 For more on the graduation process see here.

-There are currently 16 LDCs in various stages of the graduation process, four of which are due to graduate soon:
+There are currently 16 LDCs in various stages of the graduation process, four of which are due to graduate soon while another three will leave the category in 2026:

 Bhutan is due to graduate on 13 December 2023